okdistribute/knead/README.md

 # dat-visualdiff
-A visual differ for tabular data
+A visual differ for use with DAT